A collaborative documentary about with Romani musicians from Slovakia

 Devised by Petr Nuska

-Watch the trailer
+Watch the film

 * Honourable Mention * ICTMD: Best Documentary Film or Video Prize